tncslab/aniSOM/readme.md

 model.fit(X, Y, epochs=2)
 ```

-See the `examples/` folder for a more detailed examples.
+See the `examples/` folder for more detailed examples.